-- Ensure that EDB Wait States module of EDB Postgres Advanced Server is installed.
-Modify the postgresql.conf file, adding the edb_wait_states library to the list of libraries in the shared_preload_libraries parameter: shared_preload_libraries = ‘$libdir/edb_wait_states’.
+Ensure that EDB Wait States module of EDB Postgres Advanced Server is installed and edb_wait_states library to the list of libraries in the postgresql.conf file as below:

-Restart the database server, and then create the following extension for the maintenance database: CREATE EXTENSION edb_wait_states;
+Restart the database server, and then create the following extension in the maintenance database:

 You get the following error if the above prerequisites are not met: